-Pave service dogs are placed free of charge with veterans.
-We depend on donations and volunteers to support our mission.
-Pave service dogs are trained for veterans with mental and/or physical disabilities.
+PAVE service dogs are placed with veterans free of charge.
+Paws Assisting Veterans is funded entirely by grants and donations and thus depends on community support to continue this necessary work.
+PAVE service dogs are trained for veterans with mental and/or physical disabilities.
 There is a great need for service dogs for veterans and the demand is larger than the supply.
 It is estimated that 22 veterans commit suicide daily.
 Assistance dogs have been shown to have a very positive influence on the mental and physical state of veterans.

 PAVE does not train or certify dogs outside of our program.